-Ona was first sighted in New York, and when it was reported to the Washingtons that she was seen walking on a street in Portsmouth, her enslavers made attempts to re-enslaved her.
+Ona was first sighted in New York, and when it was reported to the Washingtons that she was seen walking on a street in Portsmouth, her enslavers made attempts to re-enslave her.

 Ona tried to negotiate through Whipple.
 She offered to return to the Washingtons, but only if she would be guaranteed freedom upon their deaths.
-Washington was offended by Ona’s refusal and request and responded in person to Whipple’s letter: “To enter into such a compromise with her, as she suggested to you, is totally inadmissable [sic], it would neither be politic or just to reward unfaithfulness with a premature preference [of freedom]; and thereby discontent before hand the minds of all her fellow-servants who by their steady attachments are far more deserving than herself of favor.”
+Washington was offended by Ona’s refusal and request and responded in person to Whipple’s letter: “To enter into such a compromise with her, as she suggested to you, is totally inadmissible [sic], it would neither be politic or just to reward unfaithfulness with a premature preference [of freedom], and thereby discontent beforehand the minds of all her fellow-servants who by their steady attachments are far more deserving than herself of favor.”